lj020326/ansible-datacenter/roles/bootstrap_ca_certs/README.md

 The `bootstrap_ca_certs` Ansible role is designed to automate the comprehensive management of Public Key Infrastructure (PKI) certificates, facilitating a robust and secure certificate lifecycle within your infrastructure.
 It leverages `cfssl` for certificate generation and offers seamless integration with **Vault** for secure storage and dynamic issuance.
 This role streamlines the setup and maintenance of various certificate types, making it ideal for environments requiring a self-managed Certificate Authority (CA).

+Enhancement Note (Nov 2025): The role now ensures all certificates, including the self-signed Root CA, include the Authority Key Identifier (AKID) and Subject Key Identifier (SKI) extensions for compliance with strict TLS validators (e.g., Python 3.13's ssl module).
+This is achieved by using explicit genkey + sign for the Root CA (leveraging custom profiles) and adding extensions to CFSSL profiles.

 This role manages the following CA certificate types:

 1.  **Root CA**: The foundational trust anchor for your PKI.